SAP-samples/teched2025-XP260/exercises/ex0/README.md

 - alice.support@company.com (Support user)
 - david.admin@company.com (Admin user)

-Check User Role Collections in the BTP cockpit for Bob, Alice and David.
+Check User Role Collections in the SAP BTP cockpit for Bob, Alice, and David.

 Select a user.
 On the right frame check the role collections assigned.
-- Check if bob.support and alice.support are assigned to role collection 'Incident Management Support'
+- Check if bob.support and alice.support are assigned to the role collection 'Incident Management Support'.
-- Check if david.admin is assigned to role collection 'Incident Management Admin'
+- Check if david.admin is assigned to the role collection 'Incident Management Admin'.

-## Review the Development Environment
+## Review the development environment

-As we are using Cloud Foundry, check under Cloud Fondry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org membership.
+As we are using Cloud Foundry, check under Cloud Foundry > Org Members , if your platform user xp260-0XX@education.cloud.sap has org membership.

 Under Cloud Foundry > Spaces, verify the existience of your Space called xp260-0XX.

 ## Launch SAP Business Application Studio

-Now after these checks, you can open the Business Application Studio.
+Now after these checks, you can open the SAP Business Application Studio.

-Navigate to Services > Instances and Subscriptions in the BTP Cockpit.
-Then click on the small Go to Application sign next to the name SAP Business Application Studio.
+Navigate to Services > Instances and Subscriptions in the SAP BTP cockpit.
+Then click on the small 'Go to Application' sign next to the name SAP Business Application Studio.

-On the Logon Screen click on the IDP akihlqzx8.accounts.ondemand.com to login with SSO.
+On the logon screen click on the IDP akihlqzx8.accounts.ondemand.com to login with single sign-on (SSO).

-You will see your DEV Space called secure_incident_management.
+You will see your DEV Space called 'secure_incident_management'.
 Make sure it is in a running state, if not start it.
-If it is running, click on secure_incident_management to open the SAP Business Application Studio with your incident_management application.
-In the Workspace on the right side you will find your the incident-management application.
+If it is running, click on 'secure_incident_management' to open the SAP Business Application Studio with your incident management application.
+In the Workspace on the right side you will find your incident management application.

 Bookmark your SAP Business Application Studio link.

 ## Launch SAP Build Work Zone

-Go back to the BTP cockpit. click on the Go to Application tile next to the SAP Build Work Zone, standard edition Application to open the Workzone application.
+Go back to the SAP BTP cockpit.
+Click on the 'Go to Application' tile next to the SAP Build Work Zone, standard edition application to open the SAP Build Work Zone application.

-Check if the Secure Incident Management Application is present.
-Open it in a incognito window or a different browserand login with the alice.support user.
+Check if the Secure Incident Management application is present.
+Open it in an incognito window or a different browser and login with the alice.support user.
 Bookmark the application.

-Now you are ready to start the excercises.
+Now you are ready to start the exercises.

 ## Summary